vuejs/vuepress/packages/docs/docs/guide/using-vue.md

   </template>

-> This markdown content will go in the *default* slot
+> This Markdown content will go in the *default* slot

 </ComponentWithSlots>
 ```